City of 250,000 in Metro Manila to go back under lockdown as Covid-19 cases surge

 "Should we be worried?
 Yes.
 One too many deaths is a concern… (But) we are still on a downward trend," she said.

+These include the Philippine General Hospital, the country's largest state-run hospital with some 1,100 beds and more than 600,000 patients a year.

-St Luke’s Medical Centre and Makati Medical Centre, two of the country’s premiere hospitals which serve mostly affluent patients and have close to 1,500 beds, said they, too, were already at full capacity.
+St Luke's Medical Centre and Makati Medical Centre, two of the country's premier hospitals which serve mostly affluent patients and have close to 1,500 beds, said they, too, were already at full capacity.

-Health Undersecretary Leopoldo Vega told reporters the number of beds set aside for Covid-19 patients in intensive care was now inside the “danger zone”, as 70 per cent were already occupied.
+Dr Leopoldo Vega, another Health Undersecretary, told reporters the number of beds set aside for Covid-19 patients in intensive care was now inside the "danger zone", as 70 per cent were already occupied.

-The ministry has advised those showing mild symptoms to use these facilities, or just go on home quarantine, instead of running to a hospital.
+The ministry has advised those showing mild symptoms to use these facilities, or just go into quarantine at home, instead of running to a hospital.